 - A white board or one sheet of paper in a transparent sheet protector and a dry erase marker for note taking

 Who's Eligible for Remote Proctoring

-To take a CLEP exam at home, you must meet the following requirements.
+To take a CLEP exam with remote proctoring, you must meet the following requirements:

 - Be 13 years old or older.

 - Be located in the U.S. (excludes U.S. territories) or be DANTES-funded.*

 - Your computer and testing room must meet equipment and environment requirements as well as Proctortrack technical requirements for remote proctoring.